bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 63: Sunday, March 10, 2018

+**Today's Progress**:  Forgot to bring my book on my trip, so I spent about an hour reading about raspberry pi

+**Thoughts**:  I've been reading daily, but I haven't been keeping track of it.

 ### Day 62: Saturday, March 10, 2018

 **Today's Progress**:  Finished Chapter 17 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.